RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 - *Complexity Of Formulas:* What happens when we restring circuits to trees, instead of DAGs?
 - *Unbounded Fanin Models*: What happens when we allow the $\vee$ and $\wedge$ gates to accept unlimited number of inputs?
 - *Monotone Complexity*: What happens if we disallow the $\neg$ gate?
-What functions can't we compute, how minimal circuit sizes are effected?
+What functions can't we compute, and how minimal circuit sizes are effected?
 - *Communication Complexity*: Surprisingly, there is a strong connection between circuits and certain models in Game Theory!

 My research relied extensively on the [Boolean Function Complexity book by Stasys Jukna](https://www.doi.org/10.1007/978-3-642-24508-4), and can highly recommend it if you want to dive deeper in the topics I've discussed, and further topics.